NickDJM/accessible-menu/README.md

 ## Internet Explorer and Edge Support

-For both IE and Edge support, you will either need to use the CDN option, or run your code through [Babel](https://babeljs.io/).
+For both IE and older (non-chromium-based) versions of Edge support, you will either need to use the CDN option, or run your code through [Babel](https://babeljs.io/).

-For IE, you will also need to ensure you load [Babel Polyfill](https://babeljs.io/docs/en/babel-polyfill) before loading accessible-menu.
+If you are compiling your own code without the help of something like Babel + [core-js](https://www.npmjs.com/package/core-js), you will need polyfills for `Array.from()`, `Array.includes()`, and `Array.find()` for IE11 support.

 ## Versioning